12 Shifts for Learner-Centered Classrooms Master Class Program

-Dear Learner-Centered Practitioner,
+Dear aspiring Student-Centered Practitioner,

 Co-Designed Learning